-Section IV creates a new fund to provide legal services for domestic violence victims.
-This fund would be administered by the State Bar, and would be funded by a new \$100 pro hac vice fee, a fee charged to attorneys not licensed in North Carolina who wish to participate in a case here.
-The Administrative Office of the Courts estimates the fee could generate \$1 million per year.
+Section IV increases the pass-through from General Court of Justice fees to the State Bar.
+Currently, the Treasurer sends \$1.05 out of every court fee collected to the State Bar for the Access to Civil Justice Act.
+This bill increases that pass-through to \$2.
+This section also creates a new \$100 fee on out-of-state lawyers who wish to handle a case in North Carolina, which goes to the General Fund.
+This fee is estimated to generate about \$1 million.
 The funds will be passed through to the State Bar to be used in individual counties on a formula basis: 20% of the funds shall be based on an even-share basis, 80% based on the rate of domestic violence protective orders issued under GS 50B in that county.
 This section becomes effective July 1, 2004.